All Episodes

 Yeah, it did.

-And again, just like you were saying, Savannah, it's hard to reconcile what we are hearing with the man who we know who walks in this uh building every single day.
+And again, just like you were saying, Savannah, it's hard to reconcile what we are hearing with the man who we know who walks in this building every single day.

-We were both woken up with the news kind of pre-dawn, and we're trying to process it and trying to make sense of it, and it'll take some time for that.
+We were both woken up with the news kind of pre-dawn and we're trying to process it and trying to make sense of it and it'll take some time for that.

-And we've promised to be transparent and be straightforward and continue this important conversation.
+Yeah, we're processing it with all of you at home and we promise to be transparent and be straightforward and continue this important conversation.

-So this morning it is a difficult morning here again because our top story is once again about our former colleague Matt Lauer.
+This morning it is a difficult morning here again because our top story is once again about our former colleague Matt Lauer.

-And in fact, we just moments ago received a statement from Matt, and let me read it to you.
+And in fact, we just moments ago received a statement from Matt and let me read it to you.

 There are no words to express my sorrow and regret for the pain I have caused others by words and actions.